 I started practicing yoga in 2018 and it has been a consistent part of my life ever since.
 A friend had introduced me to Baptiste Power Yoga Oxford, and I immediately fell in love with the practice, the studio, and everyone in it.
 After practicing yoga for about a year, I decided to sign up for Yoga Teacher Training.
 I became a 200-hour RYT in February 2019 having completed BPYO’s teacher training program.
 I love the challenge of Baptiste Power Yoga classes and the way they make me feel.
 I wanted to learn more about the practice for myself, and also so I could share it with others.
 My favorite part about Baptiste Yoga is that it is a universal practice, so you can find it nearly everywhere you go and always know what to expect.

-Alex was born and raised in Oxford, Mississippi.
-She attended undergrad and graduate school at Ole Miss and is now a Registered Nurse.
-She never found her fitness “home” until she tried the 30 for 30 at Baptiste Power Yoga Oxford.
-She realized yoga not only helped her physically, but also mentally.
-She loved the breathing, meditation and inquiry work that came along with yoga.
-She then did her first 40 days to personal revolution, then earned her 200 hour RYT certification through Baptiste Power Yoga in Oxford in 2020.
-Her favorite part about the studio is the community it brings.
-Her intention is to have every person feel safe, seen and rejuvenated after each class.
+I was born and raised in Oxford, Mississippi and attended undergrad and graduate school at Ole Miss.
+I am now a Registered Nurse.
+I never found a fitness “home” until I tried the 30 for 30 at Baptiste Power Yoga Oxford.
+I realized yoga not only helped me physically, but also mentally.
+I loved the breathing, meditation and inquiry work that came along with yoga.
+I then did my first 40 days to personal revolution and knew I wanted to become a teacher.
+I received my 200-hour RYT certification through Baptiste Power Yoga Oxford in 2020.
+My favorite part about the studio is the community it brings.
+My intention is to have every person feel safe, seen and rejuvenated after each class.